arangodb/arangojs/docs/Drivers/JS/Reference/Collection/DocumentCollection.md

     If set to true, the insert becomes a replace-insert.
 If a document with the same \_key already exists the new document is not rejected with unique constraint violated but will replace the old document.
+This argument is available and will take effect only if you are connected to an ArangoDB v3.4.0 or higher.

 If a boolean is passed instead of an options object, it will be interpreted as the _returnNew_ option.